andyblarblar/timebay/docs/sensor_info.md

 - Units: cm (says it can be configured)
 - Rate: 100Hz (can be configured 1-250Hz)
   - Higher rates lower accuracy
+- Has a mode to use single frequency, which requires you to only hit things under 15m, but allows for reading darker objects.
+- Supports a mode that reads only occasionally, to lower power.

 ## Format
+- There are many kinds of data frames and control frames
+- Data frame:
   - 0: 0x5A
   - 1: Len (4-255) - Length of bytes from head to checksum
   - 2: ID - Indicates payload format
   - 3-Len-2: Payload - Data segment
   - Len-1: Checksum - Lower 8 bytes of the sum from Head to payload
 -

 ## Electrical